Cal Raleigh

 Caleb John Raleigh (born November 26, 1996), nicknamed "Big Dumper", is an American professional baseball catcher for the Seattle Mariners of Major League Baseball (MLB).
-Raleigh is widely regarded as one of MLB's elite power threats, all-around catchers, and switch hitters.
+Following the 2025 season, Raleigh was considered one of MLB's elite power hitters, all-around catchers, and switch hitters.

-In 2024, Raleigh won his first American League Gold Glove Award and the Platinum Glove Award, given to the best defensive player in the league.
+In 2024, Raleigh won an American League (AL) Gold Glove Award and the Platinum Glove Award, given to the best defensive player in the league.
 In 2025, he earned his first All-Star selection, became the first catcher and switch hitter to win the MLB Home Run Derby, and broke the record for the most home runs in a season by a catcher and a switch hitter.
-He also became the seventh player in MLB history to hit 60 home runs in a season, was named The Sporting News MLB Player of the Year, won the Players Choice Awards for Player of the Year and AL Outstanding Player, and was selected as the Baseball Digest Player of the Year.
+He also became the seventh player in MLB history to hit 60 home runs in a season and won The Sporting News MLB Player of the Year Award, the Players Choice Awards for Player of the Year and AL Outstanding Player, the Baseball Digest Player of the Year Award.

 Amateur career

 Raleigh attended Knoxville Catholic High School in Knoxville, Tennessee, then transferred to Smoky Mountain High School in Sylva, North Carolina when his family moved.
 In his senior season, he hit .469 with 10 home runs and 20 stolen bases.
 He was named an All-American by Louisville Slugger, MaxPreps, and Under Armour.
+He played in the Under Armour All-America Game at Wrigley Field.
 He was named a conference player of the year in baseball and basketball.

 After originally committing to play for Clemson, Raleigh attended Florida State University (FSU), playing college baseball for the Seminoles.
 In 2016, he started all but one game and hit .301 with a .412 on-base percentage and was named a freshman All-American by Baseball America, the National Collegiate Baseball Writers Association, Louisville Slugger, and Perfect Game.
 That summer, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League, struggling to a .204 batting average.

-He had several dramatic hits in 2017, including driving in the winning run in the Atlantic Coast Conference championship game, driving in the tying run in the Super Regional final against Sam Houston State, and hitting a home run in the bottom of the ninth inning of a College World Series game against the LSU Tigers.
+Raleigh had several dramatic hits in 2017, including driving in the winning run in the Atlantic Coast Conference championship game, driving in the tying run in the Super Regional final against Sam Houston State, and hitting a home run in the bottom of the ninth inning of a College World Series game against the LSU Tigers.
+He hit only .227 in his sophomore season while dealing with a left thumb injury.
 In 2018, his final year at FSU, he slashed .326/.447/.583 with 13 home runs and 54 RBIs in 62 games.